acdh-oeaw/AkSearchExtend/docs/holdings.md

 ## Desired display

+* Electronic holdings displayed only on the first page, before normal holdings.
+  * To make things simple we don't count them in paging.
+    (as they are fetched from MARC record counting them in paging would require passing their count to the `aksearchExt\Alma::getHolding()`)
 * Grouped either by `item_data.holding_id` or `item_data.library` in the Alma REST API response.
   * As we want to avoid overriding `VuFind\ILS\Logic\Holds` and we need to separately fetch holding summaries, the grouping has been moved to the `aksearchExt\Alma::getHolding()` which reads